How Are Property and Assets Divided in a Divorce in Canada?

 That said, obviously, a house can’t be cut in half with each part given to each spouse.
 It may be that one spouse will take the house but surrender some other assets to make up for having the total value of the home.

-One exception is if one spouse spent a considerable sum of marital money on having an affair.
-If that spouse spent $50,000 on the person they had an affair with, the other spouse could request to have that $50,000 taken out of their share of the divided property.
+One exception is if one spouse dissipating family property.
+For example, if they spent a considerable sum of family money on having an affair the other spouse could request to have the money dissipated taken out of their share of the divided property.

 Another potential exception is a pension and the amount earned in the pension prior to the beginning of the spousal relationship.
-Pensions are complex situations in divorce proceedings, but there may be situations where a pension isn’t divided equally at its source, although it’s likely that some of the pension (or at least part of the value of the pension) may go to the spouse.
+Pensions are complex situations in divorce proceedings, and there may be situations where a pension isn’t divided equally at its source by way of a spousal rollover.
+Tax consequences should be taken into consideration.
 If a pension is part of your portfolio, it’s highly advisable to work with an experienced divorce lawyer.

 How Are Certain Types of Assets Evaluated?